Night Ferry to Pathos

 Logic is a choice—the language we choose to communicate with.
 If everyone meditated into the deepest sanctum tomorrow, then space would cease to exist.
 The mind is the ultimate creator.

-It was one of those quasi-profound realisations that sees you scrambling for a notepad during a trip, only to slightly wince the following morning when you read over your "discoveries."
+It was one of those quasi-profound realizations that see you scrambling for a notepad during a trip, only to slightly wince the following morning when you read over your "discoveries."

 I photographed the page and made a mental note to send it to him when I arrived in Athens.